jillesvangurp/www.jillesvangurp.com/_posts/2008-09-02-google-chrome-first-impressions.md

 ---
 <strong>First impression</strong>: <a href="http://www.google.com/chrome">Google delivered</a>, I've never used a browser this fast.
 It's great.

-Yesterday, a <a href="http://www.google.com/googlebooks/chrome/">cartoon</a> was prematurely leaked detailing Google's vision for what a browser could look like.
+Yesterday, a [cartoon](http://www.google.com/googlebooks/chrome/) was prematurely leaked detailing Google's vision for what a browser could look like.
 Now, 24 hours later I'm reviewing what until yesterday was a well kept secret.

 So here's my first impressions.
 <ul>